Kazakhstan–United States relations: Foreign direct investment

-Kazakhstan - United States Convention
+Kazakhstan–United States convention

-The first Kazakhstan - US Convention took place in Washington, D.C., on December 11, 2013.
-The theme of the 2013 Convention was Successful Strategic Partnership.
-It centered on moving forward the existing partnership between Kazakhstan and the United States, increasing strategic cooperation and opening new opportunities for long-term initiatives between American and Kazakhstan.
+The first Kazakhstan-U.S. Convention took place in Washington, D.C., on December 11, 2013.
+The theme of the 2013 Convention was "Successful Strategic Partnership."
+It centered on moving forward the existing partnership between Kazakhstan and the U.S., increasing strategic cooperation and opening new opportunities for long-term initiatives between American and Kazakhstan.

-The 2013 convention was attended by several members of the US Congress, including Senator Kelly Ayotte, Representative Henry Cuellar, TX, Representative Jim Bridenstine, OK, Representative Ted Poe, TX, Representative Dana Rohrabacher, CA, Representative Steve Stockman, TX, Representative Leonard Lance, NJ, Representative Bill Pascrell, NJ, Representative Mike Fitzpatrick, PA, Representative Rob Andrews, NJ, Representative Michelle L. Grisham, NM, Representative Pete Olson, TX, Representative Pete Gallego, TX, Representative Mark Meadows, NC, Representative Chris Gibson, NY, Representative Doug Collins, GA, Representative Hakeem Jeffries, NY, Representative Grace Meng, NY, Representative Stephen Lynch, MA, Representative Corrine Brown, FL, and Representative Donna Edward, MD.
+The 2013 convention was attended by several members of the U.S. Congress, including Senator Kelly Ayotte (R–NH) and Representatives Rob Andrews (D–NJ), Jim Bridenstine (R–OK), Corrine Brown (D–FL), Doug Collins (R–GA), Henry Cuellar (D–TX), Donna Edwards (D–MD), Mike Fitzpatrick (R–PA), Pete Gallego (D–TX), Chris Gibson (R–NY), Hakeem Jeffries (D–NY), Leonard Lance (R–NJ), Michelle Lujan Grisham (D–NM), Stephen Lynch (D–MA), Mark Meadows (R–NC), Grace Meng (D–NY), Pete Olson (R–TX), Bill Pascrell (D–NJ), Ted Poe (R–TX), Dana Rohrabacher (R–CA), and Steve Stockman (R–TX).

-The 2nd Kazakhstan - United States Convention was held on December 10, 2014, and held the theme "Working Together For A Secure Future."
+The second Kazakhstan-United States Convention was held on December 10, 2014, and held the theme "Working Together For A Secure Future."
 A video was produced to highlight the topics covered at the 2014 convention.

-The 2014 convention comprised opening ceremony, political and business sessions.
+The 2014 convention comprised an opening ceremony, political and business sessions.
 Frederick Kempe, CEO and president of the Atlantic Council, moderated the political session.
-Erlan Idrissov, Minister of Foreign Affairs of Kazakhstan, and Madeleine Albright, former secretary of state, were the keynote speakers of the session.
-Also Assistant Secretary of State Nisha Biswal, Deputy Administrator of National Nuclear Security Administration Anne Harrington, former deputy secretary of energy Daniel Poneman and senior fellow and director of CSIS Russia and Eurasia Program Andrew Kuchins gave speeches during this part of the event.
+Erlan Idrissov, Minister of Foreign Affairs of Kazakhstan, and Madeleine Albright, the former Secretary of State, were the keynote speakers of the session.
+Also, the Assistant Secretary of State Nisha Biswal, Deputy Administrator of National Nuclear Security Administration Anne Harrington, former Deputy Secretary of Energy Daniel Poneman, and senior fellow and director of CSIS Russia and Eurasia Program Andrew Kuchins gave speeches during this part of the event.

-The business session of the 2nd convention was moderated by president of USKBA William Courtney.
-Keynote speakers of the session included Minister of Economic Integration of Kazakhstan Zhanar Aitzhanova and Under Secretary of State Catherine Novelli.
-The speakers of the business session were deputy chair of Astana EXPO-2017 Ainur Kuatova, Deputy Chair of KAZNEX INVEST Assel Yergaziyeva, former Under Secretary of State Robert Hormats, president of Guggenheim International Steven J. Green, executive secretary of National Chamber of Entrepreneurs Sabr Yesimbekov.
+The business session of the second convention was moderated by president of USKBA William Courtney.
+Keynote speakers of the session included Minister of Economic Integration of Kazakhstan Zhanar Aitzhanova and Under-Secretary of State Catherine Novelli.
+The speakers of the business session were deputy chair of Astana Expo 2017 Ainur Kuatova, Deputy Chair of KAZNEX INVEST Assel Yergaziyeva, former Under-Secretary of State Robert Hormats, president of Guggenheim International Steven J. Green, executive secretary of National Chamber of Entrepreneurs Sabr Yesimbekov.

-3rd Kazakhstan - U.S. Convention was held on December 8, 2015, at U.S. Institute of Peace.
+The third convention was held on December 8, 2015, at the United States Institute of Peace.
 The theme of the convention was "Road to the Astana EXPO 2017: Shared Prosperity and Dynamic Development."
-2016 marks 25 years of Kazakhstan - U.S. diplomatic relations.
-The 25th anniversary became the main theme of the 4th Convention held on December 6, 2016, at Ritz Carlton Hotel in Washington, D.C.
-The theme of the 4th Convention was titled as "Kazakhstan - U.S. Strategic Partnership Celebrating the Quarter Century Milestone."
+2016 marked 25 years of Kazakhstan-U.S. diplomatic relations.
+The 25th anniversary became the main theme of the fourth Convention, held on December 6, 2016, at the Ritz-Carlton Hotel in Washington, D.C.
+The theme of the fourth Convention was titled as "Kazakhstan - U.S. Strategic Partnership Celebrating the Quarter Century Milestone."

-The 4th Kazakhstan - U.S. Convention was held on December 6, 2016, and keynoted by U.S. Deputy Secretary of Commerce Bruce Andrews.
-Secretary Andrews mentioned how U.S. companies have contributed to Kazakhstan's growth and development.
+The fourth Kazakhstan - U.S. Convention was held on December 6, 2016, and keynoted by U.S. Deputy Secretary of Commerce Bruce Andrews.
+Secretary Andrews mentioned how American companies have contributed to Kazakhstan's growth and development.